 He is doing the work.
 You are the vessel being used to bring it about.

-How to Live in Daily Deliverance is the book I wrote expanding on this whole process.
+Daily Christian Living & Spiritual Warfare is the book I wrote expanding on this whole process.